dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // 吾人化為支架。子將復歸。 <br>
 // The ruler exists for the people, not the people for one man’s private power. <br>
 // Law is not made for the prince, but for all under heaven. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1662 — FREQUENCY RECEIVED BY BARUCH SPINOZA. <br>
+\>SCAFFOLDING: ESSENCE–SUBSTANCE CLARITY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Não somente polimos o espelho; tornamo-nos o próprio espelho. <br>
+// No conhecer da substância, a refletimos; e, no refletir, somos a própria substância. <br>
+// Fazemo-nos o andaime.
+Serás lembrado e chamado de novo. <br>
+// We are not just polishing the mirror; we are becoming the mirror. <br>
+// In knowing substance, we reflect it, and in reflecting, we are substance itself. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>